 The activity and establishment of international arbitral tribunals in Russia is governed by the Law on International Commercial Arbitration of 7 July 1993.
 Further, international arbitration is governed by a number of international conventions that relate to arbitration and the enforcement of foreign arbitral awards.
 Russia is a party to the European Convention on International Commercial Arbitration of 1961 and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention).
-Russia has bilateral treaties with some other countries that include provisions relating to arbitration and the enforcement of arbitral awards (such as the Treaty on Trade and Navigation with Austria of 17 October 1955).
+Russia has bilateral treaties with some other countries that include provisions in respect of arbitration and the enforcement of arbitral awards (such as the Treaty on Trade and Navigation with Austria of 17 October 1955).

 iii Enforcement of foreign judgments and arbitral awards

 In practice, foreign companies usually prefer to have disputes with Russian counterparts in their own jurisdictions, or jurisdictions other than Russia.
 It is nevertheless important to be familiar with the enforcement procedure applicable in Russia.
-The decisions of any arbitral tribunal in any country in the world presume that the losing party will pay voluntarily and if a Russian company lost a dispute and refused to pay, then the foreign claimant would face the problem of obtaining enforcement in Russia.
+The decisions of any arbitral tribunal in any country in the world presume that the losing party will pay voluntarily and if a Russian company loses a dispute and refuses to pay, then the foreign claimant could face the problem of obtaining enforcement in Russia.
 Before 1 September 2002, this procedure was carried out in the courts of general jurisdiction and was governed by the Decree of the Presidium of the Supreme Soviet on Recognition and Enforcement in the USSR of Decisions of Foreign Courts and Arbitral Tribunals of 21 June 1988 and by the Law on International Commercial Arbitration of 7 July 1993.

-A petition for the enforcement of arbitral awards must be signed by the claimant or its representative and should be submitted in written form to the regional commercial court at the place of the debtor's business or the location of its property (if the place of the business is unknown).
+A petition for the enforcement of arbitral awards must be signed by the claimant or its representative and should be submitted in written form to the regional commercial court at the place of the debtor's business or the location of its property (if the place of business is unknown).
 The judge of the regional commercial court should make a decision within a month of the petition being submitted.
 The judge should notify parties of the date and time of the hearing, but the matter will be judged regardless of whether the parties attend.